XVimProject/XVim/README.md

   XVim is a Vim plugin for Xcode.
 The plugin intends to offer a compelling Vim experience without the need to give up any Xcode features.

 #### Announcement
+  For Xcode 5.1 : See [#551](https://github.com/JugglerShu/XVim/issues/551) and follow the steps.

   [Google Group for XVim developers](https://groups.google.com/d/forum/xvim-developers) has been created.

   This group is for XVim developers and testers(reporters).